kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Driving to Madrid on my way to Fatima

 - I head to Madrid on 19th October to stay one night before traveling on to Fatima in Portugal.
-- I need to be away from Dénia as much as possible for my nervous system.
+- I need to be away from Dénia as much as possible for my nervous system, and Mary always helps my nervous system.

 !!! warning "Why didn't you leave Dénia?"
-    - If I leave, then the story gets buried, the police do not investigate, and it happens again and again.
+    - If I leave, then the story gets buried, the police do not investigate, and it happens again and again, always worsening dependent on porn-addict audience boredom levels.
     - I felt a sense of obligation to the vulnerable and I was waiting for my intuition to tell me what to do.
     - More importantly, I was constantly high and terrorized so it was difficult to make sensible decisions about anything.
     - And, I was always working so hard, and the bullying at work was so excessive that I had to think about keeping my job above and beyond everything else.